GabrielMccoy/pandemonium/README.md

 ## Installation

-You can install the development version of pandemoniumedits from [GitHub](https://github.com/GabrielMccoy/pandemonium) with:
+You can install the development version of pandemonium from [GitHub](https://github.com/GabrielMccoy/pandemonium) with:

 ``` r